-Mortgage rates are fairly low — 4.87 in November compared to 6.36% a decade ago.
+Mortgage rates are fairly low.
 This makes refinancing an older mortgage tempting.
-Cash-out refinancing replaces your old mortgage with a larger one (with lower interest rates), and gives you the difference in cash.
+Cash-out refinancing replaces your old mortgage with a larger one (with lower interest rates) and gives you the difference in cash.
 But there are downsides to this option: high closing costs and higher interest rates than standard refinancing.

 Home equity loans (HEL) and home equity lines of credit (HELOC)

-Both HELs and HELOCs are secured by the equity in your home, giving them lower interest rates than personal loans or credit cards — often under 5%.
-And their payback terms are usually long, so they’re well-suited for larger or more frequent projects with budgets over $50,000.
-In addition, you can deduct interest accrued from a HEL or a HELOC from your taxes.
-But be sure to make your payments on time: if you default on these loans, your home is on the line.
+Also, you can deduct interest accrued from a HEL or a HELOC from your taxes.
+But be sure to make your payments on time.
+If you default on these loans, your home is on the line.

 What’s the difference between a HEL and a HELOC?

-A HELOC works like a credit card, with a revolving open credit line that borrowers can tap as needed, up to a point.
+A HELOC works like a credit card with a revolving open credit line that borrowers can tap as necessary up to a specific point.
 You only pay interest on the amount you withdraw, but interest rates fluctuate with the market.
-The timeline usually requires payment after ten years.
+The timeline usually requires payment after 10 years.

 What’s the catch?

-Unfortunately, the application process for HELs and HELOCs is fairly difficult.
-And borrowers need to have enough equity for such a loan to be worthwhile.
-Also, these loans often come with transaction, pre-payment, and closing fees.
+Unfortunately, the application process for HELs and HELOCs is not as straightforward as with other sources of credit.
+Borrowers need to have enough equity in their homes for such a loan to be worthwhile.
+Also, these loans often come with origination, pre-payment, and closing fees.

 Green grants and loans

 In California, Florida, New York, and Pennsylvania, Renew Financial offers up to $250,000 in financing for green projects.
-And some nonprofits and government agencies reserve grant money — which doesn’t need to be paid back — for the same purpose.
+And some nonprofits and government agencies reserve grant money that you don’t need to pay back for the same purpose.
 DSIRE has a database of state incentives searchable by zip code.
 The FHA even offers an Energy Efficient Mortgage.

 Choosing a lender